strangebuzz/cache-watcher/README.md

 # Sfcw: the SymFony Cache Watcher

-Sfcw is a small Go program that watches your Symfony files and refreshes your cache when needed so you don't have to wait when refreshing your browser.
+Sfcw is a small Go program that watches your Symfony files and refreshes your cache when needed, so you don't have to wait when refreshing your browser.

 Its goal is to improve the [Developer Experience](https://symfony.com/blog/making-the-symfony-experience-exceptional) with Symfony (DX).